li9i/cbgl/README.md

 LIDAR sensor in a given 2D map under global uncertainty in position and orientation.

-`cbgl` does not require motion for performing global localisation: it's a one-shot approach that only requires a single laser scan measurement and the map of the sensor's environment.
+CBGL does not require motion for performing global localisation: it's a one-shot approach that only requires a single laser scan measurement and the map of the sensor's environment.
 You can expect the execution time to roughly have an order of magnitude of $`\text{area} \cdot \dfrac{N_s}{360} \cdot